 In the cases where there was an increase in serotonin when consuming chamomile, this is good news for dieters as this so-called “happy hormone” helps to suppress appetite.
 Saying goodbye to unhealthy cravings is worth raising a cup to!

-There isn’t anything directly linking the benefits of chamomile tea to a magic weight-loss trick.
+There isn’t anything directly linking the benefits of chamomile tea to weight-loss like a magic trick.
 However, when consumed safely, it can be a beneficial part of a healthy diet.
 Chamomile tea can certainly be part of your fat-fighting kit as an alternative to unhealthy sugary drink options.

 How to Drink Chamomile Tea